jameshfisher/jameshfisher.com/_posts/2017-03-28-navbar-variations-mobile-desktop.md

 title: Varying navbar for mobile and desktop
 justification: The vidr.io navbar on mobile looks stupid
 tags: []
+summary: >-
+  Using CSS media queries to re-word navbar elements based on screen width.
 ---

 Look at [framer.com](https://framer.com/) in various widths.
 The navbar is finely tuned based on the device width.
 As you decrease the device width, the logo moves above the text, then some links disappear ("Pricing", "Trial"), then some links change their text ("Get Started" becomes "Start"), then the text gets smaller, then finally the links move to two rows.